 In later stage dental disease, the gums can actually recess and the teeth can be so diseased that they can fall out.
 If left untreated, dental problems in dogs and cats can lead to larger systemic issues due to oral bacteria entering the bloodstream and damaging the kidneys, heart and liver.

 Additionally, bacteria and food debris accumulate around our pets’ teeth and, if unchecked, can lead to deterioration of the surrounding soft tissue and bone.
 This decay results in irreversible periodontal disease and may cause loss of teeth.
-If these problems are caught and treated quickly enough, they can result in death.
+If these problems are not caught and treated quickly enough, they can result in death.